-Bill and Rebecca Alward of Little Mountain Ranch and Garden LLC in southeastern Nebraska have implemented a small-scale fodder system to supplement their livestock's winter diet.
-Supported by a $14,307 SARE grant, the project aimed to reduce winter feed costs and improve feed quality for their hogs and cattle.
+Bill and Rebecca Alward of Little Mountain Ranch and Garden LLC in southeastern Nebraska have developed a small-scale fodder system to supplement their livestock’s winter diet.
+With support from a $14,307 NCR-SARE Farmer Rancher grant, their project focuses on reducing winter feed costs while improving the nutritional quality of feed for their hogs and cattle.

 Project Overview

-The Alwards operate a diversified farm on 16.5 acres, producing forest-raised pork, grassfed beef, lamb, pastured poultry, eggs, mushrooms, and vegetables.
-They began winter farrowing hogs in 2020 and wintering cattle in 2020.
-Facing rising costs for grain and hay, they sought a more sustainable winter feed solution.
+Operating a diversified farm on 16.5 acres, the Alwards raise forest-raised pork, grass-fed beef, lamb, pastured poultry, eggs, mushrooms, and vegetables.
+Since starting winter farrowing for hogs and wintering cattle in 2020, they have faced challenges due to rising grain and hay prices, prompting them to seek a more sustainable and cost-effective winter feed solution.

 Fodder System Implementation

-The Alwards installed a heated indoor fodder system to sprout grains like wheat, rye, and triticale.
-They found that a 50-pound bag of seed yielded approximately 180 pounds of nutrient-dense fodder, providing a cost-effective supplement to their livestock's winter diet.
+They installed a heated indoor system to sprout grains such as wheat, rye, and triticale.
+Their experience showed that a 50-pound bag of seed can produce roughly 180 pounds of nutrient-dense fodder, making this an affordable and efficient supplement to their livestock’s winter diet.

 Key Findings